The Science of Integration: Understanding Harmony in Relationships and the Brain

 To delve deeper into integration, we must explore complex systems and their emergent properties.
 Complex systems, capable of chaotic behaviour, exhibit self-organization—a phenomenon where order arises from the system’s intrinsic processes.
 This concept applies to the human experience as well, contributing to our ability to achieve harmony and integration.

-See also Complex Trauma and Emotional Responses
+See also Attachment and Relationships

 Harnessing Empowerment